SalvaHH/SalvaHH/python-combinatorics.md

 n_pepper_perms = math.factorial(len(string))/(math.factorial(ps)*math.factorial(es))
 ```
-## All continental winners
+## Continental leagues

-For this task we are not interested in the winners of the race, but we want to have the permutations of the winners as they were running in continental leagues.
+For this task we are not interested in the winners of the race, but we want to have the permutations of the runners as they were running in continental leagues instead of olympics.

 We create a dictionary with runners and continents: